microsoft/moaw/workshops/serverless-overview/workshop.md

 - A plan type set to `Consumption (Serverless)`
 - The language you are most confortable with

-For the answer, the Azure Function will be done in Python.
+An Azure Function example solution will be provided below in Python.

 The naming formats to use are:
 For the Azure function: `func-<environment>-<region>-<application-name>-<owner>-<instance>`